Caltor/JWMediaCopier/Readme.md

 ## Description
-From 31st December 2018 Soundbox will no longer be supported and the media subscriptions will no longer be active.
-From 1st January 2019 there will be no inbuilt way to automatically get the media (images and videos) into Soundbox for the meetings.
 This script automatically copies all of the images from the Meeting Workbooks and Watchtowers in JW Library to Soundbox.
+This is useful because since 1st January 2019 there is no inbuilt way to automatically get the media (images and videos) into Soundbox for the meetings.

 ## Limitations
 * The listing codes for videos are not yet correct so may appear out of sequence in Soundbox